micdr93/dublinstreetartp1/README.md

 - __Contact Us__

 - The contact us page shows the opening times of the gallery and includes a contact us form for people to send their enquiries.
-- I used a "thank you page" to work as a comnpleted form submission.
+- I used a "thank you page" to work as a completed form submission.